-This article is written with a person in mind who knows in general who to write CSS and do basic web development.
+This article is written with a person in mind who knows in general how to write CSS and do basic web development.
 Also, the examples below for debugging themes was based on Chrome similar tools exist in FireFox as well.

 Styling the Front-End

 The RSVP plugin only has minimal styling specified and inherits most of the styling from the theme being used on your site.
 The plugin does try its best to make sure that inputs should be displayed, delineates certain layouts for questions, and some padding.
 All of these requirements can be overridden by specifying the below styles:

 - rsvpPlugin: ID of the main RSVP Container.
 Each RSVP step will be wrapped in this container.

 - rsvpParagraph: Class name that is used for all paragraph tags on the front-end portion of the RSVP.